convox/docs/docs/external-services/datadog.md

 title: "Datadog"
 ---

-You can add operational visibility to your Convox environments with Datadog.
+You can add operational visibility to your Convox environments with [Datadog](https://docs.datadoghq.com/integrations/convox).

 ## Sign up for Datadog

 If you don’t have an account already, [sign up for Datadog](https://app.datadoghq.com/signup).
-You’ll need an API key that lets you send data from Convox to the Datadog service.
+You need an API key that enables you to send data from Convox into Datadog services.

 ## Deploy the Datadog Agent

-You can deploy the datadog agent as a Convox app with a very simple `convox.yml` manifest:
+You can deploy the Datadog Agent as a Convox app by using a `convox.yml` manifest.

 ```
+environment:
+        - DD_API_KEY=<YOUR_API_KEY>
+        - DD_APM_ENABLED=true
+        - DD_PROCESS_AGENT_ENABLED=true
+        - DD_AC_EXCLUDE="name:datadog-agent name:ecs-agent"
 services:
   datadog-agent:
     agent: